giuliorossolini/giuliorossolini.github.io/courses/robust_and_secure_ai.md

 Dates and rooms will be confirmed (TBD).

 1. Introduction and Foundations of AI
-2. Adversarial Learning and Attacks
+2. Adversarial Attacks and Robustness
 3. Adversarial Defenses and Robust Training
 4. Poisoning Attacks and Backdoors
 5. Out-of-Distribution Detection & Uncertainty Analysis